Tournament Leave-pair-out Cross-validation for Receiver Operating Characteristic (ROC) Analysis: Discussion and future work

+Future work is required to ascertain to what extent our results generalize to different methods, data distributions and learning methods than those considered in this work.
+Yet we find it encouraging that similar behavior was observed for the cross-validation methods both on the real and the simulated data.
+Further, our results about the bias and variance of the LOO and LPO methods are similar to those presented in earlier works,\cite{airola2011experimental,smith2014correcting} where similar results were shown also for larger sample sizes.

-In our experiments with synthetic data and KNN, TLPO estimates showed small negative bias which disappears in our corresponding real data experiments.
-In general, our real data experiments suggest that if the available data has strong signal TLPO is highly consistent, thus, LPO and TLPO AUC estimates tend to be the same regardless of the classification method.
+Overall, our signal data and real data experiments suggest that if the available data has strong signal TLPO is highly consistent, thus, LPO and TLPO AUC estimates tend to be the same regardless of the classification method.
 However, it is a good practice to compute both estimates and verify their similarity before performing ROC analysis with TLPO scores.

-In principle the TLPO scores could be also used for calculating confidence interval for the estimated AUC\cite{delong1988comparing,qin2008comparison,feng2015comparison}.
-However, deriving proper confidence intervals for cross-validation is a challenging problem \cite{bengio2004unbiased}, and is left as future work.